 The default MAXIMUM trading hours in New Zealand are:

 These are maximum trading hours so it doesn’t mean that a premises will be granted these hours.
-Their licence will specify times that they are able to operate.
+Their licence will specify times that they are able to sell alcohol.

 There are also special requirements relating to certain public holidays (e.g. Easter, Anzac Day).
 Click here to read more.

-The trading hours of a licensed premises can be changed the following ways;
+The trading hours of any licensed premises can be changed the following ways;

 - The Default Maximum National Trading Hours can only be changed by Parliament, through a law change / amendment to our current law.